rgoonie/p1.RajeevGoonie/README.md

 **Common Sequence of Actions**
 1. User places food into microwave.
-2. User chooses appoximate preset minute time to cook food.
+2. User chooses approximate preset minute time to cook food.
 3. User waits for cook time to finish or stop the cooking before cook time is finished.
 4. (Optional) If food needs to heat longer, the user continues to heat in 30 second intervals.

 **How does the microwave support the user figure out how to make it work?**

-The microwave display has a small indicators to tell the user what is going on such as indicating the user has to input an amount, and flashing the time if the user has time remaining to cook.
+The microwave display has small indicators to tell the user what is going on such as indicating the user has to input an amount, and flashing the time if the user has time remaining to cook.

 **How does the microwave provide feedback to the user?**